aguliyev/python_template/README.md

     [.env](.env)

 - System env vars take precedence over vars in [.env](.env) file.
+(So, you can avoid putting secrets into the file)

 - We load `.env.<env-name>` files as system env vars.

-For production - that is a file somewhere on the server, not in this repo.
+    For production - that is a file somewhere on the server, not in this repo (if you decide to include secrets into this file).
     See [Makefile](Makefile) command `make startprod`

-- Those `.env.<env-name>` files also have paths to the files which will be passed as container environment (specified by `ENV_FILE, SECRETS_FILE`).
+- Those `.env.<env-name>` files also have paths to the files which will be passed as container environment (vars `ENV_FILE, SECRETS_FILE`).

     E.g. see [.env.test](.env.test), [.env.prod.sample](.env.prod.sample)

-- For production, secrets for container (specified by `SECRETS_FILE`) will be a file on the server, not in the repo.
+- For production, secrets for container (specified by `SECRETS_FILE`) will be a file somewhere on the server, not in the repo.

 # Entrypoints